poseidon/typhoon/docs/cl/aws.md

 # AWS

-In this tutorial, we'll create a Kubernetes v1.17.3 cluster on AWS with Container Linux.
+In this tutorial, we'll create a Kubernetes v1.17.3 cluster on AWS with CoreOS Container Linux or Flatcar Linux.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create a VPC, gateway, subnets, security groups, controller instances, worker auto-scaling group, network load balancer, and TLS assets.